timruffles/backbone-vo/README.md

 1. ["two value objects are equal if all their fields are equal"](http://martinfowler.com/bliki/ValueObject.html)
 2. value objects can't be changed once created

-You'll notice lots of things should behave like this: everything involving time, numbers, strings etc.
+You'll notice lots of things should behave like this: everything involving time, numbers, strings etc. There's a longer discussion of [equality](#equality) and [change](#immutability) below.

 By default in Javascript object equality is based on identity, so we don't get value-like equality for free: